-Ten people, including suspected assailant, killed in Dayton, Ohio shooting
+Ten people, including suspected assailant, killed in Ohio shooting

-(Reuters) - An assailant armed with a rifle opened fire in a downtown district of Dayton, Ohio, early on Sunday, killing nine people and wounding at least 16 others in the second deadly mass shooting in the United States in less than a day.
+(Reuters) - A gunman opened fire in a downtown district of Dayton, Ohio, early on Sunday, killing nine people and wounding at least 26 others, police and the city mayor said, in the second deadly mass shooting in the United States in less than a day.

-Police said they intervened to end the violence, leaving the shooter dead.
+Police who were on routine patrol nearby intervened and shot the attacker dead, Assistant Police Chief Matt Carper said.

-Assistant Police Chief Matt Carper said the incident began at 1 a.m. local time in Dayton’s Oregon District, a downtown historic neighborhood known for its nightclubs, bars, art galleries and shops.
+Carper told reporters the incident began at 1 a.m. local time in Dayton’s Oregon District, a downtown historic neighborhood popular for its nightclubs, restaurants art galleries and shops.

-The motive behind the shooting was not immediately clear and that investigators believed the individual had acted alone, Carper said.
+The motive behind the shooting was not immediately clear, and investigators believe the individual had acted alone, Carper said.
+The authorities did not disclose the shooter’s identity.

-Officers who were on patrol in the area reached the scene shortly after the shooting began to confront the shooter, whose identity, age or gender were not immediately disclosed.

-“We had officers in the immediate vicinity when this shooting began and were able to respond and to put an end to it quickly,” the Dayton Police Department said in a Twitter post.

 A total of 10 people were killed, including the assailant.
-Sixteen others were taken to nearby hospitals for treatment.
+Twenty-six others were injured and taken to hospitals across the area, Mayor Nan Whaley told reporters, though the extent of their injuries was not known.

+She said the suspect was wearing body armor and was armed with a high-capacity rifle with multiple ammunition magazines.

 FBI agents were assisting in the investigation.

+The Ohio shooting was the third major outbreak of U.S. gun violence, coming seven days after a teenager killed three people with an assault rifle at a food festival in Northern California before taking his own life.

+Pope Francis condemned the attacks on “defenceless people” in the U.S. shootings in his Sunday message and blessing from St Peter’s Square.

-The Dayton Daily News said the shooting occurred at or near an establishment called Ned Peppers Bar.
+The Dayton Daily News said the latest shooting occurred at or near a tavern called Ned Peppers Bar.

-The newspaper cited a Facebook post from a person identifying himself as someone who was at the bar at the time who said the shooting happened in front of a patio area just outside the establishment.
+The newspaper cited a Facebook post from James Wilson, who said he was a customer sitting on a patio just outside the bar when the shooting occurred in front of the establishment.

+“He (a gunman) tried to get into the bar but did not make it through the door,” Wilson wrote.
+“Someone took the gun from him and he got shot and is dead.”

 Video footage posted on social media showed numerous police and fire department vehicles parked in the area.